Mars Far More Likely To Have Contained Life Than Previously Thought

 “If even a part of merrillite had been whitlockite before, it changes the water budget of Mars dramatically,” said Oliver Tschauner, a professor who co-led the study.

 “The overarching question here is about water on Mars and its early history on Mars: Had there ever been an environment that enabled a generation of life on Mars?”
-Dr Tschauner added.
+Dr. Tschauner added.

 Shock experiment suggests Mars used to be even wetter than imagined https://t.co/GeuovAQAcp